Growth of actions of solvable groups: Introduction

 Roughly speaking, a subset $\mathcal{L}$ is non-foldable if for every faithful $G$-set $X$, the graph $\Gamma(G, X)$ contains Lipschitz embedded copies of arbitrarily large finite subsets of $\mathcal{L}$.
 In terms of growth, this implies that $\vol_{G, X}(n)$ must be at least equal to the maximal cardinality of a ball of radius $n$ in $\mathcal{L}$, where $\mathcal{L}$ is equipped with the induced metric from $G$.
 Our method to establish Schreier growth gaps consists in exhibiting non-foldable subsets that are as large as possible.
 Non-foldable subsets provide information on the geometry of the graphs $\Gamma(G, X)$ beyond the notion of growth.
 For example they also provide lower bounds for their {asymptotic dimension}.
 As the growth, the asymptotic dimension of the graph $\Gamma(G, X)$ is an invariant of the action of $G$ on $X$, that is monotone when passing to a finitely generated subgroup.
 The non-foldable subsets that we exhibit are natural and explicit, so that our results also provide computable lower bounds for the asymptotic dimension of $\Gamma(G, X)$.

-The notion of non-foldable subsets is crucially related (and in some sense dual) to the notion of confined subgroups.
-Recall that a subgroup of $H$ of a group $G$ is \textbf{confined} if there is a finite set $P$ of non-trivial elements of $G$ which intersects all conjugates of $H$.
-This is equivalent to the fact that the closure of the orbit of $H$ in the space of subgroups $\sub(G)$, with respect to the conjugation action of $G$, does not contain the trivial subgroup $\{1\}$.
-Here $\sub(G)$ is endowed with the induced topology from the set $2^G$ of all subsets of $G$.
+The study of non-foldable subsets of a group $G$ is crucially related to the study of closed $G$-invariant subsets for the conjugation action of $G$ on the space $\sub(G)$ of subgroups of $G$.
+The latter is a compact space with the topology induced from the set $2^G$ of all subsets of $G$.
+Recall that a subgroup of $H$ of a group $G$ is \textbf{confined} if the closure of the $G$-orbit of $H$ in $\sub(G)$ does not contain the trivial subgroup $\{1\}$.
+Equivalently, $H$ is confined if there is a finite set $P$ of non-trivial elements of $G$ which intersects all conjugates of $H$.
 Confined subgroups are natural generalisations of uniformly recurrent subgroups (URSs) of Glasner and Weiss \cite{GW-urs}.
 Confined subgroups and URSs were studied and found applications recently in \cite{Kenn-urs,LBMB-sub-dyn,Elek-simple-alg,MB-Tsan, LB-lattices,MB-graph-germs,Fraczyk-urs,LB-MB-comm-lemm,LB-MB-confined-ht,CLB-commens,Bou-Houd}.
 A common point in \cite{LBMB-sub-dyn, MB-graph-germs, LB-MB-comm-lemm} is a complete classification, or a strong structural result, of confined subgroups and URSs for certain families of groups defined by an action by homeomorphisms.
 This global rigidity behaviour for confined subgroups and URSs leads to Schreier growth gaps \cite{MB-graph-germs, LB-MB-comm-lemm}.
 A major difference in the present article is that solvable groups may admit a large pool of confined subgroups and URSs.
 This was already illustrated by Glasner--Weiss \cite{GW-urs}.
 In our present setting it is essential to first guess what will be the relevant non-foldable subsets $\mathcal{L}$, which has the consequence of restricting the confined subgroups that need to be studied.

 We shall now state our results.
 For simplicity here we state the conclusions that we draw about Schreier growth gaps, and refer the reader to the core of the article for statements about non-foldable subsets.